-For families who have children with special needs, finding someone to care for their important for the health and well-being of the entire family to have time away from the stresses of being the primary caretaker.
+For families who have children with special needs, finding someone else to care for their children provides much needed time away from the stresses of being the primary caregivers.
+It allows parents to have quality time for themselves and time with their spouse and other children.

 What is Respite Care?